IntelSoftware/SYCL_101/03_Modern/3_smart_pointers.rst

 Smart Pointers
 #############################

 This chapter talks about smart pointers.
-You will learn:
+You will learn about the following:

 #.
 What are smart pointers?
 #.
-When to use different smart pointer type?
+When should different smart pointer types be used?
 #.
 Why should you use smart pointers?

-What are the smart pointers and when to use them?
+What are the smart pointers and when should they be used?
 ****************************************************

-Let's start with some definition of smart pointers.
-In simple words it's type with values that may be used like pointers, but with the added benefit of automated memory management.
+Let's start with the definition of smart pointers.
+In simple words, it's a type with values that may be used like pointers, but with the added benefit of automated memory management.
-We have 3 types of smart pointers declared in :code:`<memory>` STD library:
+We have three types of smart pointers declared in the :code:`<memory>` STD library:

 * std::unique_ptr,
 * std::shared_ptr,
 * std::weak_ptr.

-In general, smart pointers are used in code which involves tracking the ownership of a piece of memory, allocating or de-allocating it.
-They typically eliminates the necessity to do these things explicitly.
+In general, smart pointers are used in code that involves tracking the ownership of a piece of memory and allocating or de-allocating it.
+They typically eliminate the necessity to do these things explicitly.

-It is worth to mentioned that regular pointers **can be still used** in code with oblivious memory ownership.
+It is worth mentioning that regular pointers **can be still used** in code with oblivious memory ownership.
-This would typically be in functions which get a pointer from someplace else and do not allocate nor de-allocate, and do not store a copy of the pointer which outlasts their execution.
+This would typically be in functions that get a pointer from someplace else and do not allocate nor de-allocate, and do not store a copy of the pointer that outlasts their execution.

-Let's take a deeper look into all types of smart pointers.
+Let's take a deeper look into all of the smart pointer types.

 std::unique_ptr
 ***************